o-ran-sc/nonrtric/test/common/README.md

 `ngw_api_functions.sh` \
 Contains functions for managing the Non-RT RIC Gateway

-`pa_api_functions.sh` \
+`a1pms_api_functions.sh` \
-Contains functions for adapting towards the Policy Management Service (PMS) API, also via dmaap (using a message-router stub interface)
+Contains functions for adapting towards the Policy Management Service (A1PMS) API, also via dmaap (using a message-router stub interface)

 `prodstub_api_functions.sh` \
 Contains functions for adapting towards the Producer stub interface - simulates a producer.